ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/registration/registration-exercise.md

 Create an HTML scaffolding with a form that accepts inputs for username, email, password, and a submit button.
 ```

-### Public Code Block is enabled your organization (If applicable)
+### Public Code Block (If applicable)
-> Reminder: Public Code blocking is enabled in your organization.
-You may receive a message saying "Sorry, the response matched public code so it was blocked..."
+> Reminder: If Public Code blocking is enabled in your GitHub organization, you may receive a message saying "Sorry, the response matched public code so it was blocked..."

 A simple solution is to rephrase and change some of the names of the fields in your prompt.
 For example, you can change "username" to "developername" and "email" to "developeremail".
 This is just one way to work around the issue.
 Try to be creative and come up with your own ideas, and if successful, don't forget to share them with the community!